Show All Answers

 Notaries certify the identity of signers.
 The signers are responsible for the content of the documents.

-Information on old outstanding parking violations can be obtained by calling Parking Management at 413-259-3020.
+Information on old outstanding parking violations can be obtained by calling Parking Administration at 413-259-3020.

 Yes, everyone has 21 days from date of ticket violation to either pay or appeal the parking violation.
 Appeals can be made via: